 Interest rates are on the rise from their rock-bottom lows following the last recession, but they’re nowhere near great.

-The best 5-year CD rates available from banks and credit unions pay more than two times the national average of 0.99 percent APY, according to Bankrate’s most recent national survey of banks and thrifts.
+The best 5-year CD rates available from banks and credit unions pay nearly three times the national average of 1.04 percent APY, according to Bankrate’s most recent national survey of banks and thrifts.

 Savers looking for the best CD rates probably want to venture online.
 Even if a bank is relatively small or not well-known, as long as it’s a member of the Federal Deposit Insurance Corp., you can rest easy knowing your deposits will be returned.
 The same goes for credit unions backed by the National Credit Union Administration.